sanketfirodiya/sample-watchkit-apps/README.md

-# Sample WatchKit Apps, tutorials and resources
+# Awesome list of WatchKit sample apps, tutorials and resources
-A curated list of awesome WatchKit tutorials.
+A curated list of the best, in-depth WatchKit tutorials that explain key concepts and provide sample code.

 Feel free to contribute - [pull requests](https://github.com/sanketfirodiya/sample-watchkit-apps/pulls)